jazzband/.github/README.md

 *CODE_OF_CONDUCT.md* | The [Jazzband Code of Conduct](https://jazzband.co/about/conduct)
 *CONTRIBUTING.md* | The default CONTRIBUTING file as mentioned in the "[Jazzband guidelines](https://jazzband.co/about/guidelines)."
 *SECURITY.md* | The general security policy for Jazzband projects

+This repo also syncs some files to the Jazzband project repos to help with maintenance of sensitive files et al.